gtg092x/react-redux-universal/README.md

 `clearAll()`

-This will clear all universal data, causing all mounted universal components to reload on next property change.
+This will clear all universal data, causing all mounted universal components to reload.

 ```js
 import { clearAll } from 'react-redux-universal';